YCChenVictor/blog-frontend/src/posts/software/dsa/main.md

 ### Dynamic Programming

 Dynamic programming is often applied to problems with recursive sequences of sub-problems, such as graph shortest path and longest common subsequence, by solving each subproblem only once and efficiently addressing large-scale optimization problems.
 The concept involves breaking down optimization problems into smaller sub-problems, storing and reusing their solutions to avoid redundant computations.
-For more information, please refer to [dynamic programming].
+For more information, please refer to [dynamic programming](/blog/software/dsa/dynamic-programming).

 ### Sorting

 Sorting is a fundamental operation in computer science that involves arranging a collection of elements in a specific order.
 It plays a crucial role in various applications, such as searching, data analysis, and maintaining data integrity, by providing an organized and easily accessible representation of the data.
-For more information, please refer to [sorting].
+For more information, please refer to [sorting](/blog/software/dsa/sorting/main).

 ## reference